cstevens-io/cstevens-io.github.io/source/notes/publish-this-site.rst

 .. code-block:: text

-   kubectl -n docs-cstevens-io get ingressroute,service,deploy,pod
+   kubectl -n docs-cstevens-io get ingressroute,service,deploy,rs,pod

 You'll notice that kubernetes has downloaded the custom nginx image we created (splooge/docs-cstevens-io) from docker hub that has our documentation already installed on it.